librato/taxonomy/Part2/traditional/free_open/monoliths/data/elk.md

 ### Data Storage
 Elasticsearch is a distributed document store.
-It literally stores datastructures which are inputed and returned as serialized json documents.
+It literally stores data-structures which are inputed and returned as serialized JSON documents.
-You feed pre-parsed, formatted data from Logstash in as JSON, and elasticsearch automatically indexes every field in each data structure.
+You feed pre-parsed, formatted data from Logstash in as JSON, and Elasticsearch automatically indexes every field in each data structure.
 You use "Grok", a DSL built-in to Logstash to format your log data using configuration commands called "patterns".
 Logstash ships with around 120 patterns by default which